 “Whoever has seen me has seen the Father.”
 (John 14:9)

 It is this mystery of Christ that the church transmits to all generations.
 Indeed, the mission of the Son in the world is continued by the mission of the Apostles, and through those who share in that Apostolic mission, of the church:

 “Jesus said to them again, “Peace be with you.
 As the Father has sent me, even so I am sending you.”
 (John 20:21)

 This principle has a social application as well as spiritual.
 As Christ revealed to us His divinity, and as the church makes Christ’s mystery known to any who hear, likewise the Kingdom message of the Gospel is, in an analogical manner, a manifestation or revelation of Christ’s mystery.
-This is what living the Christian Faith properly is: the manifestation of the principles of Christ’s future coming kingdom through the social body of culture.
+This is what living the Christian Faith properly is: the manifestation of the principles of Christ’s future coming kingdom through the social body of the church.
 It is a shadow of the future Kingdom of God where He will reign over all nations and peoples.

 The Gospel of Jesus Christ is not simply a "religious" message, but a social fabric in which Christianity penetrates down to the last corners of temporal life (customs, uses, games and work), a civilization in which the temporal is unceasingly infused by the eternal.
 Concretely, it is the ensemble of peoples who want to live publicly according to the laws of the God to their absolute fullest measure.

 In this Gospel of the Kingdom, there is the certainty that Faith and life, united, form an indissoluble whole.
 Without deserting the world, but without losing sight of the true sense of life, it ordains the whole of human existence towards a unique goal, towards intimate social fellowship with God, being convinced that outside Him there is no lasting peace, either for the heart of man or for society or for the community of nations.